suvir-c/BookChain/rest-api-new/README.md

-# Final Project REST API - Java Spring Boot Web Application
+# REST API - Java Spring Boot Backend

 This is the backend of our mobile application, a RESTful web service implemented using Java Spring Boot.